-If the allegation is substantiated and the individual is dismissed or the school ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the case manager and the school's personnel adviser will discuss with the local authority's designated officer whether to make a referral to the DBS for consideration of whether inclusion on the barred lists is required.
+If an allegation that an individual has engaged in conduct that harmed (or is likely to harm) a child, or if a person otherwise poses a risk of harm to a child, is substantiated (including cases where the individual is dismissed or the school ceases to use their services, or the individual resigns or otherwise ceases to provide their services), a referral to the DBS must be made.
+The case manager may discuss this with the school's personnel adviser and the local authority's designated officer.

-If the individual concerned is a member of teaching staff, the case manager and personnel adviser will discuss with the local authority's designated officer whether to refer the matter to the Teaching Regulation Agency to consider prohibiting the individual from teaching.
+If the individual concerned is a member of teaching staff, the case manager must consider whether to refer the matter to the Teaching Regulation Agency to consider prohibiting the individual from teaching and may discuss this with the personnel adviser and/or local authority's designated officer.